Chad Nkang

-Nkang has also been a member of the Winnipeg Blue Bombers, Hartford Colonials and Omaha Nighthawks.
+Nkang was also a member of the Winnipeg Blue Bombers, Hartford Colonials and Omaha Nighthawks.

 Professional career

 Jacksonville Jaguars

-Nkang was drafted by the Jacksonville Jaguars with the 251st overall pick in the 2007 NFL Draft.
+Nkang was selected by the Jacksonville Jaguars with the 251st overall pick in the 2007 NFL draft.
 He was released by the Jaguars on May 14, 2009.

 Winnipeg Blue Bombers

 Nkang signed with the Winnipeg Blue Bombers on April 8, 2010.

 Omaha Nighthawks

 Nkang signed with the Hartford Colonials in 2011, after the Colonials ceased operations, the Omaha Nighthawks picked him up in the second round of the Colonials' dispersal draft.
 He was released during training camp on September 6.